followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/05 Using Intl.md

 [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) is the short name used to refer to a particular [ECMAScript Internationalization API](http://ecma-international.org/ecma-402/1.0/) object.
 DevExtreme supports this API via the [DevExtreme-Intl](https://github.com/DevExpress/DevExtreme-Intl) module.
-It is available on CDN and npm, or you can save the module (JavaScript file) on your local machine and use it.
+It is available on CDN and npm, or you can save the module (JavaScript file) on your local machine.

 * **CDN or local file**

-    Include the DevExtreme-Intl module using the `<script>` tag as shown in the example below.
-German and Russian [dictionaries](/Documentation/Guide/Common/Localization/#Dictionaries) are included in this example as well.
-You can replace or complement them with additional dictionaries.
+    Use the `<script>` tag as shown in the example below to include the DevExtreme-Intl module.
+German and Russian [dictionaries](/Documentation/Guide/Common/Localization/#Dictionaries) are included in this example.
+You can also add or replace dictionaries.

     ---
     ##### CDN